 Rather than recapitulate the content of that book, I’d like to go a different direction for this installment of the series.
 In a previous post, I mentioned having attended a workshop put on by Kristin A. Oakley, author of Carpe Diem, Illinois and God on Mayhem Street.
 During her session, we focused entirely on creating characters from the ground up.
-Her list provides a number of must-knows about your characters (every character), which I found instrumental when laying the foundation for the XXX Accounting.
+Her list provides a number of must-knows about your characters (every character), which I found instrumental when laying the foundation for Accounting for it All.

 Using her list as a starting point, I added some of my own thoughts to the below.
 We’ll discuss some of the less obvious points after the list.